Former Culpeper voter registrar indicted in Prince William on corruption charge

 The offense date for the false-statement charge was Nov.
 3, 2020, Election Day.

 Court records say White lives in Occoquan.
-On Thursday, The Culpeper Star-Exponent could not reach her by phone.
+She did not immediately return a phone message Thursday from the Star-Exponent.

 On Wednesday, The Associated Press reported that email and social-media messages sent to White's business were not immediately returned.
 The AP could not find a working phone number for her, nor an attorney for her in online court records.